NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 following prerequisites in your build environment:

 FIXME: Check whether we need openssl for using MPI - if we do, include it?
+FIXME: Check if the caching of the minimal openmpi build works

 - Standard C library: To create a self-contained, relocatable CUDA Quantum installation, we recommend to statically link all dependencies.
 To do so,